CoralCoralCoralCoral/documentation/sprints/sprint_3/use_cases.md

 **Postcondition:** The game continues playing.

-### 9. Tests

-#### Test 1
+**Test:**
-- Step 1: While game is running, check to see if metrics update to show correct information.
+- **Step 1:** While game is running, check to see if metrics update to show correct information.
 If not FAIL.
-- Step 2: Click on a LAD.
+- **Step 2:** Click on a LAD.
 Check to see if metrics update to show that specific LAD's metrics.
 If not FAIL.
-- Step 3: Click on MSOA.
+- **Step 3:** Click on MSOA.
 Check to see if metrics update to show that specific MSOA's metrics.
 If not FAIL.